-This month marks 50 years of conservation areas in England, and the biggest birthday party of all is in Stamford.
+September 2017 marked 50 years of conservation areas in England, and the biggest birthday party of all was in Stamford.

 The Lincolnshire town was designated as an area of special architectural and historical interest in 1967, just two months after the Civic Amenities Act was passed.

 Here we reveal the unsung heritage hero who made it happen.

 In the ninth century, Stamford was one of the original five boroughs of the Danelaw – an area of Anglo Saxon Britain presided over by the Danish.
 It is well placed where Ermine Street – a Roman road that ran from London, through Lincoln and to York – crosses the river Welland.
 The town prospered in medieval times, but its heyday was to come in the 18th century when it became a fashionable staging post on the Great North Road – linking London and Edinburgh.